Unity-Technologies/pixyz-sdk-samples/README.md

 1. Open the config.json file under FolderWatcher/config.json
 2. Enter your location of your input and output folder.
 In this sample they are two local folders under this sample directory
 3. Enter any file extensions you want to generate for each processed file that you import.
 These are exported into the output folder
-4. Optimaztion runs an additonal function after tesselation that decimates and removes hidden components
+4. Optimization runs an additional function after tesselation that decimates and removes hidden components
 5. If you aren't going to upload to Unity Cloud set "publish_to_assetmanager" to "False" and you can skip to step 14
 6. Make sure "publish_to_assetmanager" is set True
 7. Replace "ORG_ID" with the Organization Id of your Organization where you want your files to go to, this can be found in the browser bar after organizations/XXXXXXXXXXXX